Meet our trustees

 Chair of the Board

-Patricia has been Chair of CPRE Gloucestershire since 2017 and Trustee of national CPRE since 2017.
+Patricia has been Chair of CPRE Gloucestershire since 2017, a Trustee of national CPRE since 2017 and National Vice Chair since 2022.
 She is an educationist and has spent her career in academia.
 She is currently Professor Emerita at the University of Bristol, having previously held senior roles there, and was formerly Vice-Chancellor of the University of Gloucestershire.
 She is currently a Lay Minister in the Church of England and a member of the Bishop’s Council in the Diocese of Gloucester.
 Recent board roles include being a Governor of the Royal Agricultural University and Vice-Chair of the Lloyds Bank Foundation.
 Patricia lives near Wotton-under-Edge in Gloucestershire.
 She is a keen walker and gardener and is passionate about the Gloucestershire countryside.

 Born in Gloucester, Julian was an organ scholar at Oxford, then trained as a chartered accountant.
 For many years Julian was Finance Director of a local public company, then Director-General of a major national disability charity.
 In partial retirement, he was non-executive Director of an NHS hospital trust, Chairman of an educational charity, and ran a small accountancy practice.
 Julian is now fully retired.

-A Northerner by birth, Colin has lived in the Forest of Dean for 40 years.
-Now retired, most of his professional life was spent in the UK electricity generation industry, specialising in environmental technology.
+By birth a Northerner, Colin has lived in the Forest of Dean.
+Now retired, he spent most of his professional life working in the nuclear divisions of the UK electricity generation industry, mainly specialising in environmental and safety technology.

 David Crofts is a recently retired chartered town planner who started his career in local government before moving to corporate consultancy in 1998.
 In 2012 he set up his own sole practice, Estcourt Planning.
 In that role he represented the Gloucestershire Branch at many planning inquiries and hearings, drafted objections to proposals the Branch considered particularly important (including a solar farm on the Awre peninsula, an anaerobic digestion plant at Fiddington and the relocation of Forest Green Rovers Football Club), and contributed to the Branch’s representations on the Joint Core Strategy.